vtajaros/philippine-typhoon-analytics-end-to-end-data-pipeline-1951-2025/README.md

 ---

 ## 👨‍💻 About the Author
-**Val Rique Tajaros** *Electronics Engineering Graduate* Passionate about transforming raw sensor and environmental data into actionable insights through Data Engineering and Analytics.
+**Val Rique Tajaros** Passionate about transforming raw sensor and environmental data into actionable insights through Data Engineering and Analytics.